 IQ is a measure of an individual’s cognitive intelligence, which refers to our ability to plan, concentrate, organize material, command of language skills, and interpret facts.
 It could also be thought of as one’s personal information bank: memory, vocabulary and math skills, visual and motor coordination.
 IQ is pretty much set by the age of 17; it remains constant throughout adulthood, and wanes during old age.

 EQ (emotional quotient which is the measure of EI) is not fixed.
 It rises steadily from an average score of 95.3 in the late teens to 102.7 in the mid - forties, tapering off a bit once past the age of fifty to101.5.
 This pattern is the same in both men and women.
-You can increase your EI levels through conscious, focused training, working with a coach.
+You can increase your EI levels through conscious, focused training through working with a coach.

 Return on Investment (ROI)